startergate/DoNote/README.md

 Roadmap
 ---------------
-v1.1<br />
-In v1.1 update, SID 2.0 will be applied.<br />
-* You will be able to categorize your note after this update.
-* Update to SID 2.0

 v1.2 DoNote NG<br />
 In v1.2 update, DoNote UI will be changed.
 * Note page will be re-designed.